SyXo/telegramFileManager/README.md

 * Make the `fileSelector` interface look like an actual file tree (Currently shows all the files in one list)
 * Make the program work with windows.
-* Fix the program using one core at 100% when and after uploading.

 ## End of the line
 This is my first big project so please tell me if there are any mistakes I made.